sebivenlo/esd-2024-jit-compiler/documents/README.md

 ##### What is a JIT Compiler?

 Just-in-time compilation is a method for improving the performance of interpreted programs.
 During execution the program may be compiled into native code to improve its performance.
 It is also known as dynamic compilation.
+The earliest published JIT compiler is generally attributed to work on LISP by John McCarthy in 1960.

 Traditionally there are two methods for converting source code into a form that can be run on a platform.
 Static compilation converts the code into a language for a specific platform.
 An interpreter directly executes the source code.
 To get more into details about how JIT compiler works we have to know the two normal coverters of source code(compiler and interpreter)